windytan/redsea/README.md

 We welcome bug reports and documentation contributions.
 Or take a peek at our [open issues](https://github.com/windytan/redsea/issues) to see where we could use a hand.
 See [CONTRIBUTING](CONTRIBUTING.md) for more information.

-Also, if a station in your area is transmitting an interesting RDS feature that should be implemented in redsea, I would be happy to see a minute or two's worth of hex data using the `--output hex` switch.
-You could use a gist or an external pastebin service and post a link to it in our Github Discussions.

 ## Licensing